full

 25:59: That's why you start with finding a target audience that you want to help or kind of a certain, just broader, industry that you want to be involved in.
 But as for what your business very specifically does, I think it needs to be driven by what the audience wants.
 So, for example, I could say that I used to be a freelancer.
 I face all kinds of issues.
 I want to make the industry better for freelancers.
 I don't know.
 I want to build a platform that's going to help freelancers.

-Support the Mission
+Support The Mission

-If the Journey to Mastery podcast has inspired your path, consider contributing to help us keep creating faith-centered tools, resources, and conversations for purpose-driven entrepreneurs like you. 👉 Support The Mission
+If the Journey to Mastery podcast has helped you grow, consider contributing to help us continue creating faith-centered tools, resources, and conversations for kingdom entrepreneurs like you.
+I am an independent podcaster and your support helps keep me going.

 Contact Karl Swanepoel